kumarantoo/raboproject/README.md

 Command line arugments first arguemnt should contain <filename> and second argument should contain file format (xml or csv).

 Final report will be generated based on data validation , which is placed under resources/reports.txt

+#Code Execution with IDE

+To execute the application in any IDE please follow the below steps:

+1.Import the poject and maven project.<br/>
+2.Please make sure you have JDK8 and above in your build path.
+3.Execute clean install once.
+4.Execute the main file <b>CustomerJobMain.java</b>